jamboree/cout/_posts/2014-07-21-pack-unpack-without-using-tuple.md

 copy
 {% endhighlight %}

-Note when constructing `p1`, `A` is moved twice, if the language supports init-capture on parameter pack, there'd be only one move.
-Still, there's a workaround if you really care about it, but let me stop here :p
+Note that when constructing `p1`, `A` is moved twice, if the language supports init-capture on parameter pack, there'd be only one move.
+Still, there's some workaround if you really care about it, but let me stop here :p